Complaints and Compliments

 A request under the;

-Complaints, comments or compliments all help us to improve the way we do things, you can tell us about a complaint, provide positive and constructive feedback or make a comment using our Customer Services online form - this will immediately log your complaint or comment onto our system.
+Complaints, comments or compliments all help us to improve the way we do things, you can tell us about a complaint, provide positive and constructive feedback or make a comment using our online form - this will immediately log your complaint or comment onto our system.
 You will receive confirmation and a unique reference number and password which will enable you to track the progress of your complaint or comment online.
 Alternatively, you can call our complaints line on 01908 253817.

 You may also wish to take the matter up through your local Councillor.